 Once you research and determine the strength of each offense and defense, you have to decide if you believe the two teams will put up a combined 54 points.
 If you think the game will be a defensive struggle, then you’d go with the under.
 If you think these two teams will have their offenses going full tilt and the defenses will have trouble stopping them, then you may want to go with the over bet.
 Either way, a winning bet of $100 would bring back $190.91 — your $100 stake, plus $90.91 in profit.

 A futures bet is a wager on something that will happen in the future.
 Sometimes this could be a national championship or the Heisman Trophy winner.
 Like any bet, you’ll find NCAA football odds at the sportsbook of your choice, and you’ll make your wager on what you think is going to happen.
-For our example, we’re going to use Heisman Trophy odds:
+For our example, let’s check out the 2021 Heisman Trophy odds:

 As you can see, every selection for this futures wager comes with positive odds, though the lower numbers clearly spot the favorites.
 Futures wagers take a lot of research, though it’s not uncommon for fans to place “gut feeling” bets at the beginning of the season.

 The lines move a lot throughout the season on futures bets, and the college football betting odds are usually available for most college football events (like the national championship) nearly immediately after the conclusion of the previous season.
 Any winning bet on a futures wager must be accurate; if any other player besides the one you choose for the Heisman gets the award, then your bet loses.

 It is important to keep in mind that each sportsbook will have its own set of house rules for wagers, which is why it is crucial to read the terms and conditions before placing any bets.

 Some standard rules when it comes to betting on NCAA football are:

 However, these rules aren’t chiseled in stone, which is why you should take note of any rules individual sportsbooks have in place before wagering.